-The resulting PCR fragments for ORF1and ORF3 were purified using Shanghai shenyou Biotechnology Co., as was mentioned previously.
-The PCR product of ORF1 have KpnI and Sac1 restriction sites, and the product of ORF3 have positions for XhoI and SacI restriction enzymes.
-The cDNA products were cloned into polylinker region of bacterial expression vector.
-The recombinants of BYDV-PAV-Egy-Wz for ORF1and ORF3 were obtained and submitted for sequencing for each region to confirm the presence of the unmodified cDNA using a sequencer.
-Nucleotide sequence data were compiled and analysed [7].
+The resulting PCR fragments for ORF1 and ORF3 were purified using Shanghai shenyou Biotechnology Co., LTd Kit # K0901

+(100) as was mentioned previously.
+The PCR product of ORF1 has KpnI and Sac1 restriction sites, and the product of ORF3 have positions for XhoI and SacI restriction enzymes.
+The cDNA products were cloned into polylinker region of bacterial expression vector (pEmue- mes-N).
+The recombinants of BYDV-PAV-Egy-Wz for ORF1and ORF3 were obtained and submitted for sequencing for each region to confirm the presence of the unmodified cDNA using an (ABI PRIM model 377) sequencer.
+Nucleotide sequence data were compiled and analyzed.